Dhanashri1205/Calculater/README.md

-# Calculater
+# Calculator
-Design calculater using HTML,CSS and JS
+Design Calculator using HTML,CSS and JS